hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 1. Encrypt some plaintext data using the `/encrypt` endpoint with a named key:

+    **NOTE:** All plaintext data **must be base64-encoded**.
+The reason for this requirement is that Vault does not require that the plaintext is "text".
+It could be a binary file such as a PDF or image.
+The easiest safe transport mechanism for this data as part of a JSON payload is to base64-encode it.

     ```text
     $ vault write transit/encrypt/my-key plaintext=$(base64 <<< "my secret data")